Eloy Jiménez Player Props: White Sox vs. Astros

 - Jimenez hit .295 with 12 doubles, 16 home runs and 28 walks.

-- Including the 84 games he played in last season, he homered in 16 of them (19.0%), going deep in 4.9% of his trips to home plate.
+- He hit a long ball in 19.0% of his games last season (84 in all), going deep in 4.9% of his chances at the plate.

-- Jimenez drove in a run in 33 of 84 games last season, with multiple RBIs in 13 of them.
+- Jimenez picked up an RBI in 33 of 84 games last year, with multiple RBIs in 13 of them.
 He drove in three or more runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.